nemo256/collab/README.md

 1. If you encounter a login page just enter (user: admin) and (password: secret)
 2. You can view all the pages and edit them to your liking.
+3. For calendar files [calendar/*.ics] you can import them on google calendar.